The Associates in Law Program

 Your research and teaching agenda should discuss in detail the academic projects you plan to undertake as an associate, as well as any relevant teaching experience.
 Please select up to three recommenders who can comment in particular on your scholarly potential, proposed research projects, and teaching experience.
 You may upload recommenders’ letters with your application (preferred method), or recommenders can email their letters to [email protected].
 If you wish to pursue graduate legal studies (LL.M. or J.S.D.) while serving as an Associate-in-Law, please note in your cover letter your intention to apply for admission to the program.
 All general program questions should be sent to [email protected].

 Deadline.
-The Law School hires four to six new associates each year.
+The Law School hires several new associates each year.
 Applications may be submitted starting in mid-September and will be considered on a rolling basis.

 Columbia University is an equal opportunity employer and welcomes applications by qualified women and minority candidates for these positions.